eugeneandrienko/dotfiles/README.md

 * yt-dlp
 * zsh

-Also, you may be need to install some fonts, like Terminus and Droid Sans Mono.
+Also, you may be need to install some fonts, like Terminus and Noto Mono.

 For the FreeBSD `pefs-kmod` should be installed and `pefs` module should be loaded into the kernel.